Kaho Shibuya: Other ventures

 Shibuya has taken her love of anime and manga professionally, appearing as a cosplay guest at anime conventions internationally.
 She has also published two photobooks of herself in various anime costumes.
 She appeared as an extra in Little Nights, Little Love.
 In December 2023, she was cast as Yue Kurumizawa in the anime series Adam's Sweet Agony.
 She also performed the ending theme song "Gin Gin Perfection".

 Since August 2019, Shibuya has hosted the radio show Kaho Shibuya's TOKUMORI.
 She had previously been hired by a Japanese company to host their YouTube channel おもちゃん -Omochan- in November 2018, but quit in October 2021 when they canceled a shoot because she would not show enough skin.
 She launched her Twitch channel in June 2020.

+Shibuya acted as a character sharing her same name in the 2025 video game Like a Dragon: Pirate Yakuza in Hawaii.

 Personal life

-In May 2021, Shibuya revealed an incident where she was sexually abused by her elder brother at the age of 11, and that her parents accused her of lying when she told them.
+In May 2021, Shibuya revealed an incident where she was molested by her elder brother at the age of 11, and that her parents accused her of lying when she told them.
 This experience and her adult entertainment career severely strained her relationship with her parents, who wanted to retain their reputation as "model citizens," so she decided to cease all contact with them.

 In February 2023, Shibuya sued four parties, including a production company, seeking ¥7 million in damages for uncensored versions of her adult videos being leaked online.